grimaldodev/lorempi/README.md

-How to create a easy fake api
+How to create a easy fake api in Codeanywhere
 ===

 How many times you create google _"json fake api"_ to create a file to emulate some response, I did it a lot until I find 2 nice node pakages **json-server** & **fakerjs** using together you can create a very simple fake api to consume for your PoC _(Prove of Concepts)_